Jean-MarcDENIEL/C4Sci/README.md

 C4Sci
 =====

-An open-source framework pour scientific computing
+An open-source framework for scientific computing